Menu

 Our Geography scheme of work enables pupils to meet the end of key stage attainment targets in the National curriculum and the aims also align with those set out in the National curriculum.

-At Barming Primary School our Geography scheme of work aims to inspire pupils to become curious and explorative thinkers with a diverse knowledge and understanding of the world; in other words, to think like a geographer.
+At Barming Pre-School and Primary School our Geography scheme of work aims to inspire pupils to become curious and explorative thinkers with a diverse knowledge and understanding of the world; in other words, to think like a geographer.
 We want pupils to develop the confidence to question and observe places, locate geographical locations, measure and record necessary data in various ways, and analyse and present their findings.
 Through our adapted scheme of work, we aim to build an awareness of how Geography shapes our lives at multiple scales and over time.
 We hope to encourage pupils to become resourceful, active citizens who will have the skills to contribute to and improve the world around them.

 Our adapted scheme encourages: